-A company needs to understand customer feelings about its products and services—not just now but over time.
-By continuously monitoring customer reactions, sentiment analysis helps track significant shifts in consumer behaviors and attitudes around products.
+A company needs to understand customers’ feelings about their products and services—not just now but over time.
+By continuously monitoring customer reactions, sentiment analysis helps track significant shifts in consumer behaviors and attitudes about products.
 That information can galvanize important business tweaks such as pricing adjustments, enhanced product launches, and better marketing strategies.

 6. Personalize and enhance customer interactions

 In today’s tech-savvy world, personalization is more critical than ever as customers increasingly expect interactions tailored around their individual needs and desires.

 This personalization pays off.
 According to a Gartner study on the impact of personalization, companies that “focus their personalized messaging around helping consumers can expect 16% more impact on commercial outcomes than those that don’t.”

 Sentiment analysis provides support agents with context around individual customers—including past interactions, frustrations, and expectations—so they can customize communications accordingly.
 Imagine a customer is having issues with the latest release of a cloud security application.
 The product isn’t working properly, and when they call customer service, they are greeted with: